Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models

 This subsection presents a real data analysis on the riboflavin (vitamin B$_2$) production data set which is available in Supplementary Section~A.1 of \cite{buhlmann-et-al2014}.
 The response variable is the logarithm of the riboflavin production rate in Bacillus subtilis for $n=71$ samples while there are $p=4,088$ covariates measuring the logarithm of the expression level of $4,088$ genes. \cite{buhlmann-et-al2014} and \cite{javanmard2014} use linear models to detect significant genes that potentially affect riboflavin production. \cite{buhlmann-et-al2014} locate the gene {\fontfamily{cmss}\selectfont YXLD-at} while \cite{javanmard2014} identify the two genes {\fontfamily{cmss}\selectfont YXLD-at} and {\fontfamily{cmss}\selectfont YXLE-at} as significant.
-Here instead of using a simple linear model, we assume a nonparametric additive model and apply the GFI methodology to select significant genes.
+Here, instead of using a simple linear model, we assume a nonparametric additive model and apply the GFI methodology to select significant genes.

-Following \cite{buhlmann-et-al2014}, we first adopted a screening procedure and only used the $100$ genes with the largest empirical variances.
-We then applied the proposed method with $K=2$ and $l=3$ to the screened data set and obtained 10,000 fiducial samples for $(M, \sigma, \bbeta)$.
-It turned out the with $63.2\%$ fiducial probability, {\fontfamily{cmss}\selectfont YXLD-at} and {\fontfamily{cmss}\selectfont YBFG-at} are jointly selected while with $28.4\%$ fiducial probability, {\fontfamily{cmss}\selectfont YXLD-at} and {\fontfamily{cmss}\selectfont XHLA-at} are jointly selected.
-In other words the proposed method was capable of detecting {\fontfamily{cmss}\selectfont YXLD-at} which is considered significant in most previous analyses on this data set.
-Also, with the 10,000 fiducial samples we constructed a $95\%$ confidence interval for $\sigma$, which is $(0.43, 0.62)$.
+Following \cite{buhlmann-et-al2014}, we first adopt a screening procedure and use only the $100$ genes with the largest empirical variances.
+We then apply the proposed method with $K=2$ and $l=3$ to the screened data set and obtain 10,000 fiducial samples for $(M, \sigma, \bbeta)$.
+It turns out with $63.2\%$ fiducial probability, {\fontfamily{cmss}\selectfont YXLD-at} and {\fontfamily{cmss}\selectfont YBFG-at} are jointly selected while with $28.4\%$ fiducial probability, {\fontfamily{cmss}\selectfont YXLD-at} and {\fontfamily{cmss}\selectfont XHLA-at} are jointly selected.
+In other words the proposed method is capable of detecting {\fontfamily{cmss}\selectfont YXLD-at} which is considered significant in most previous analyses of this data set.
+Also, with the 10,000 fiducial samples we construct a $95\%$ confidence interval for $\sigma$, which is $(0.43, 0.62)$.